1st Floor, Cowley Workers Social Club, 4A Between Towns Road, Oxford. OX4 3LZ | +44 (0) 7502454004 | +44 (0) 7813709676

 • Documents Needed: Proof of address and ID.

 • Prescriptions: If a doctor prescribes medication, you can pick it up from a local pharmacy (chemist).
-Most prescriptions incur a standard charge (currently £9.90 per item in England), though some individuals (children, pensioners, low-income earners) may be eligible for free prescriptions.
+Most prescriptions incur a standard charge (at the time of this write up, prescriptions costs £9.90 per item in England), though some individuals (children, pensioners, low-income earners) may be eligible for free prescriptions.

 Register with a GP surgeryhttps://www.nhs.uk/nhs-services/gps/how-to-register-with-a-gp-surgery